DuarteVDG/aw-project/micro-frontends/User.md

 ## Description

-The `User` micro-frontend is responsible for handling all user-related aspects within the application, specifically user authentication user profile management, and account settings.
+The `User` micro-frontend is responsible for handling all user-related aspects within the application, specifically authentication, profile management, and account settings.

 ## Justification
 - **Simplicity & Single Responsibility:** Ensures simplicity by focusing on user-related functionalities, including authentication, profile management, and account settings.